-While there are well-developed guidelines for managing acute coronary syndromes, not all people receive appropriate treatment and there is variation in the type of care received by people in metropolitan compared to non-metropolitan areas.
-There is also strong evidence that Aboriginal and Torres Strait Islander people experience coronary events, such as heart attacks, at rates three times those of other Australians.
-Compared with other patients, Aboriginal and Torres Strait Islander peoples admitted to hospital with acute coronary syndromes are twice as likely to die in hospital from coronary heart disease, while also experiencing lower levels of angiography and invasive procedures.
+While there are well-developed guidelines for managing acute coronary syndromes, not all people receive appropriate treatment and there is variation in the type of care received by people in metropolitan compared to non-metropolitan areas.2 There is also strong evidence that Aboriginal and Torres Strait Islander people experience coronary events, such as heart attacks, at rates three times those of other Australians.3 Compared with other patients, Aboriginal and Torres Strait Islander peoples admitted to hospital with acute coronary syndromes are twice as likely to die in hospital from coronary heart disease, while also experiencing lower levels of angiography and invasive procedures.4

 The Commission, in collaboration with consumers, clinicians, researchers and health organisations, has developed resources to guide and support implementation of the Acute Coronary Syndromes Clinical Care Standard.

-This resource provides a set of suggested indicators to assist with local implementation of the ACS Clinical Care Standard.
+This resource provides a set of suggested indicators to assist with local implementation of the Acute Coronary Syndromes Clinical Care Standard.
 Clinicians and health services can use the indicators to monitor the implementation of quality statements, and support improvement as needed.

-These resources can be used to promote and explain what the ACS Clinical Care Standard means to health services, clinicians and patients and their carers.
+These resources can be used to promote and explain what the Acute Coronary Syndromes Clinical Care Standard means to health services, clinicians and patients and their carers.

 1. Australian Institute of Health and Welfare.
 Australia’s health 2014.
 Canberra: AIHW, 2014.

 2. Chew DP, French J, Briffa TG, Hammett CJ, Ellis CJ, Ranasinghe I, et al. Acute coronary syndrome care across Australia and New Zealand: the SNAPSHOT ACS study.
 Medical Journal of Australia.
 2013;199(3):185-91.